Azure/azure-iot-middleware-freertos/docs/aws_freertos_port.md

 ## Building

-Like the AWS FreeRTOS library, we use CMake to build middleware.
+Like the AWS FreeRTOS library, we use CMake to build the middleware.
 You may use the directions [here](https://github.com/Azure/azure-iot-middleware-freertos#using-cmake) to correctly set up the build environment for your project to generate and compile.

 To see the detailed diff showing the changes in the CMake to get the sample building with the Azure IoT middleware for FreeRTOS, please see [here](https://github.com/aws/amazon-freertos/commit/cc30c2493f13b441d3f4029aacac420756cc09f9).